 I decided to take the CASP exam for only one reason…

-There is really only one reason that I originally took the CASP exam instead of the CISSP.
+There is only one reason that I initially took the CASP exam instead of the CISSP.
 I did not make the decision logically.
 I did not know the real differences between the tests.

-I took the CASP test first because I thought it would be easier.
+I took the CASP test first because I thought it would be easier to pass.

 I believe that the CASP exam can be described as the test that should follow after you successfully pass the Security+ exam.

 But the truth is that the CASP is probably 50x harder than the Security+ exam.

 The best way to pass the CASP exam is to pass the entry-level Security+ test and then work in the industry for around five years and learn everything you can along the way.

 The reason that I say this is because the CASP exam requires you to have in-depth knowledge in the cybersecurity domains.

 The CASP exam is for the technical folks who are in the weeds and know how to do the work.
 The simulations on the CASP are quite difficult.
 You never know what you will get, but I had questions about building networks, using Linux commands to complete tasks, matching terms, etc.

 The simulation questions are all given at the beginning of the test.

 They say that if you can get through the simulations successfully, then you will likely pass the entire CASP exam.
 The thought is that the CASP exam weights the simulations more heavily than the multiple-choice section of the test.
 Given this, I spent a long time working through the simulations.